Champagne R. Faivre

 Les Confidences de l'Année 2018

-Vintage champagne 2018 from fifty percent each of Chardonnay and Pinot Noir, aged in stainless steel tanks with full malo.
-Dosage 1.6 g/l — practically Brut Nature.
-Precise structure with fine salinity and clear minerality that directly expresses the terroir of Belval.
+Vintage champagne 2018 from fifty percent each Chardonnay and Pinot Noir, aged in enamel tanks with full malo.
+Dosage 1.6 g/l, effectively Brut Nature.
+Precise structure with fine salinity and clear minerality that draws the terroir of Belval without detours.

 50% Chardonnay, 50% Pinot Noir · Brut Nature 1.6 g/l · 2018 · Belval, clay-limestone terroir